 Many neural operators can be interpreted as conditional implicit neural representations (INRs) \cite{sitzmann2020implicit, dummer2024rda}.
 In this framework, a network takes a spatial or spatiotemporal coordinate \(x \in \mathbb{R}^{d_x}\) and a conditioning vector \(z \in \mathbb{R}^{d_z}\) to represent a family of output functions via

 The DeepONet, POD-DeepONet, NOMAD, and PCA-NET can immediately be interpreted as conditional INRs.
 The FNO can be viewed as a DeepONet when evaluated on a fixed discretized grid \cite{kovachki2021universal}, and can hence be interpreted as an INR.
 The CNO \cite{raonic2023convolutional} projects inputs to a bandlimited space, processes them, and upsamples back to another bandlimited space.
 These projection steps yield a kernel-method interpretation.
-Methods such as RONOM \cite{dummer2025ronom} and the approach of Batlle et al.\ \cite{batlle2024kernel} explicitly use RKHS structures and can also be seen as kernel-based INRs.
+Methods such as RONOM \cite{dummer2026ronom} and the approach of Batlle et al.\ \cite{batlle2024kernel} explicitly use RKHS structures and can also be seen as kernel-based INRs.
 This makes the INR structure a natural framework for investigating neural operators from a function-space perspective.

-In this work, we provide a unified framework for these approaches by introducing a general vector-valued Reproducing Kernel Banach Space (vv-RKBS) framework that can map to arbitrary Banach spaces.
+In this work, we provide a unified framework for these approaches.
+This framework supports vector-valued Reproducing Kernel Banach Spaces (vv-RKBS) mapping to arbitrary Banach spaces and inherently includes a reproducing kernel.
 Specifically, we define a kernel $K \colon X \times \Omega \to \twin(\U, \U^\di)$, where $(\U, \U^\di)$ form a dual pair and $\twin(\U, \U^\di)$ extends the classical use of bounded linear operators $\L(\U)$ in vv-RKHS to the vv-RKBS setting.

-This kernel structure differs from existing vv-RKBS constructions \cite{zhang2013vector, chen2019vector, lin2021multi, combettes2018regularized}, which require $\Omega = X$ and makes them inapplicable to neural networks.
+This kernel structure differs from existing vv-RKBS kernel constructions \cite{zhang2013vector, chen2019vector, lin2021multi, combettes2018regularized}, which require $\Omega = X$ and makes them inapplicable to neural networks.
 For approaches dealing with finite-dimensional outputs $\U = \R^d$ \cite{chen2019vector, lin2021multi}, the kernel maps to the space of matrices $\L(\U)=\L(\R^d)$.
 Approaches that allow infinite-dimensional outputs \cite{zhang2013vector, combettes2018regularized} instead map to bounded, but not necessarily linear, operators from $\U$ or $\U^*$ to $\U$.
 The latter does not capture the linear structure of the space $\L(\U)$ that is used in vv-RKHS.
 Furthermore, these approaches for infinite-dimensional output spaces rely on reflexivity and, in some cases, separability of the RKBS, its feature space $\F$, or the output space.
 These properties are used to construct the kernel and prove representer theorems.
 In contrast, our framework imposes no reflexivity or separability assumptions.